 In the late 1990s, Coleman made the difficult transition from adolescence to middle age, and, at the beginning of the 21st Century, a second wrenching transition from local print media to the global Digital Age.
 He wrote and published realstupidnews.com, a news satire site that “s-t-r-e-t-c-h-e-d the truth, so you get more!” and newsprism.com, a news portal that ranked 500 news sites based on quality and orientation.

 He was the official announcer and a performer at the 2004 Libertarian National Convention in Atlanta.

 A vagabond professor of communication, Dr. Coleman has taught at numerous colleges and universities including the University of Iowa, Kennesaw State University, American Intercontinental University, Gainesville State College, the University of North Georgia, and Chesapeake College.

 The Ann Matthews Purdy Award for Outstanding Faculty

 Best Overall Satire, thesatireawards.com

 Player of the Decade (1970s), Atlanta Colt Youth Association, 78-pound division

 In 2020, Coleman resumed his writing career with the publication of The Lost Gospel of Donald and a compilation of previous work, Those Arkansaw Bumkins with The Oinky Boinky Machine and Elmo Frumpkin.
-He’s begun a new work, The Zombie Protag, as he enjoys a quiet life on Maryland’s Eastern Shore with his wife, dogs, guitar, and kayak, in that order.
+Recently retired from teaching, he’s begun a new work, The Book Pirate: A Farewell to America, while traversing the world as a digital nomad with his lovely wife (and travel agent) Suzanne.